President Michael J. Rounds

 In March of 2009, he deployed to Afghanistan where he served as the Commander of the Army Corps of Engineers Bagram Area Office for one year, supervising major construction projects at Bagram Air Field and four surrounding Afghan Provinces.
 After redeploying from Afghanistan, President Rounds returned to the Deputy Commandant position at USMAPS and also served as chief project officer for the construction of the new USMAPS facility at West Point.
 USMAPS relocated to its new facility in the summer of 2011 when Fort Monmouth was closed.

 President Rounds retired from the Army after 25 years of service with the rank of Lieutenant Colonel in May of 2013.
 Among his military awards are the Legion of Merit, the Bronze Star Medal with oak leaf cluster, the Defense Meritorious Service Medal, the Army Meritorious Service Medal with 4 oak leaf clusters, Airborne Wings, Air Assault Wings, and the Army Ranger Tab.

 President Rounds was born in Madison, South Dakota and grew up in Andover, Minnesota, graduating from Blaine Senior High School in 1984.
 He is a member of the American Legion and serves on the Armed Services Committee of the Union League of Philadelphia and on the Board of Governors for the West Point Society of Philadelphia.

 President Rounds is a licensed Professional Engineer.

-President Rounds and his wife Mary Nell have been married for 27 years and have three sons.
-Patrick, a 2015 graduate of Princeton University, Daniel, a 2017 graduate of Princeton University, and Thomas, a member of the United States Military Academy class of 2019.
+President Rounds and his wife Mary Nell were married in 1990 and have three sons, Patrick, a 2015 graduate of Princeton University, Daniel, a 2017 graduate of Princeton University, and Thomas, a 2019 graduate of the United States Military Academy.